Jalal-Nasser/SocialGet/README.md

-# Welcome to your Dyad app
+# Welcome to your SocialGet Cloud App
+React them with 3rd Party API Core